 - Sports nutrition and dietary supplements

-No, although a college degree ―especially in the field of exercise science―can eventually mean you'll make more money.
-An old adage that I think about is “more learning = more earning.”
-That said, many personal trainers at big box gyms have no experience and only a high school diploma.
+No, but a college degree in exercise science can be an asset.
+Many personal trainers at big box gyms have no experience and only a high school diploma.

-For those who want to know more about the exercise-science field but don't have the money for a college degree, I often recommend taking classes at community colleges, which usually cost a LOT less than universities.
-Without even pursuing a degree, people can often take just the classes that are most relevant to fitness, such as anatomy, biology, nutrition etc.
+But a college degree is not needed.
+One option to a 4-year degree taking classes at community colleges.
+Community colleges cost a LOT less than universities.
+You could take just the classes that are most relevant to fitness, such as anatomy, biology, nutrition, etc.

-Many people just think they need a cert to be a trainer but I have to say, that if you want to be successful, you'll need more than this.
-To be a personal trainer, I feel you have to enjoy working with people.
-This is because, at its core, a career in personal training is a life of service to others.
-With that in mind, I have to be honest and say those who become personal trainers just because they “like to work out” may not be as successful in the long run as those who like to work out ―and help others.
-This doesn't get mentioned much but it needed to be said.
+Many people think they need a cert to be a trainer but I must tell you, that if you want to be successful, you'll need more than this.
+To be a personal trainer, you have to enjoy working with people.
+At its core, a career in personal training is a life of service to others.

 Other, not often talked about traits, that make for a good personal trainer include: